vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Composability/interactive-marchitecture-tool.md

 - Integrations: Dark blue boxes.
 - Platform interaction tools: Light blue boxes.

-You can enable and disable services, add-ons, User Admin featuresfunctionalities, and Developer Tooling by clicking on them.
-If you double-click twice on an add-on, it opens a pop-up opens with a video explaining itthat add-on.
+You can enable and disable services, add-ons, User Admin features, and Developer Tooling by clicking them.
+If you double-click an add-on, a pop-up opens with a video explaining it.

-When you click on onea type of integration, e.g., Ccarriers, it opens a pop-up opens with the available partners for that type of integration and the selected region. and yYou can choose up to four partners.
-Then, you can click on the X in the top-right corner to close the pop-up.
+When you click a type of integration, e.g., Carriers, a pop-up opens with the available partners for that type of integration and the selected region.
+You can choose up to four partners.
+Then, you can click the X in the top-right corner to close the pop-up.

 ![Marchitecture carriers options](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/guides/VTEX-Platform-Overview/Composability/marchitecture-carriers-options.png)